 Light festivals, generosity and joy

 A seven year-old repeated, emphatic, how “the penultimate” set of traffic-light dances he had just seen was his all-time favourite show.
 “Era tan, tan, bueno”, he said to his mum, after watching Transit.
-A group of Gen Z lads had been in two-minds about queuing to see this installation; they debated it outside the Poblenou warehouse hosting it – the same space they may have gone clubbing to.
-“Yo nunca hago cola para bailar”, said one of them, but a very smart-looking girl passing by told them it was worth it.
+A group of Gen Z lads had been in two-minds about queuing to see this installation; they debated it outside the warehouse hosting it – the same space they may have gone clubbing to the weekend before.
+“Yo nunca hago cola para bailar” [I never queue] said one of them, but a very smart-looking girl passing by told them it was worth it.
 “10-minute batches.
 The queue goes fast.
 It’s good.
 Maybe a bit trippy.
 You’ll like it”.
 So they all waited and went in.
 They all loved it.

-Outside the Teatre Nacional, the major colonnade was surrounded by cars oozing smoke and beeping; another traffic jam, gone ballistic.
-A bunch of pensioners kept an eye over it and chatted over the pleasures of strolling on a Sunday night to face such weird wonders.
+Outside the Teatre Nacional de Catalunya, the major colonnade was surrounded by cars oozing smoke and beeping; another traffic jam, gone ballistic.
+A bunch of pensioners kept an eye and chatted over the pleasures of strolling on a Sunday night to face such weird wonders.
 “No está mal.” “ Y ¿qué es, esto?”
 “Unos coches, amontonados”.
 “Te gràcia”. “¿Vais a pasear más?”
 “Sí, miraremos qué hay.
 Está bonito”.
 “No entiendo mucho, yo”.
 “Va bien estirar piernas.
 Todos hemos salido a curiosear”.
 “Fa goig”.

 “Fa goig“